Dedai-Wei/MSDBO-KELM_bankruptcy/README.md

 # MSDBO-KELM Bankruptcy Prediction Reproducibility Package

+# KELM Bankruptcy Prediction Code

-The repository is focused on the KELM bankruptcy prediction task only.This repository contains the code for our **neural network**-based manuscript currently under submission.
-It provides the main implementation, experiment scripts, and supporting files required to reproduce the reported results.
-It is prepared for manuscript revision and reviewer verification.
+This repository is dedicated exclusively to the KELM-based bankruptcy prediction task.
+It contains the code associated with our neural network-based manuscript currently under submission, including the main implementation, experimental scripts, and supporting files required to reproduce the reported results.
+The repository has been prepared for manuscript revision, reproducibility assessment, and reviewer verification.

+**Authors:** Dedai Wei, Kaichen Ouyang*, Zimo Wang, Xinye Sha, Yiran Xie, Minyu Qiu, Zongfan Yi, Huiling Chen*, and Guoxi Liang*

 ## 1. Scope of the Shared Code